-ENB - 213 Environmental Chemistry
+ENV - 301 Environmental Chemistry

-- 1. Nine questions will be set in all. - 2.
-Question No. 1 will be objective covering the entire syllabus & compulsory.
+2. Question No. 1 will be objective covering the entire syllabus & compulsory.
 The remaining eight questions will be set with two questions from each unit.
 The candidate will be required to attempt five in total, Question I and four by selecting one from each section.

-Stochiometry, Gibb's energy, Chemical potential, Chemical equilibria, acid-base.reactions.
+Stochiometry, Gibb's energy, Chemical potential, Chemical equilibria, acid-base. reactions.
 Solubility product, solubility of gases in water, the carbonate system, unsaturated and saturated hydrocarbons, Radio nuclides.